iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > It does not even work I'm Also being told That our State Govrment Can spy through this app since this app came out I feel good With all my symptoms<br> :date: __2020-12-23 00:55:46__

 > Not helpful in anyway<br> :date: __2020-12-21 21:20:59__

-> Since I never received a call from the department of health when I tested positive to contact trace and give me the code to input in the app, this is a useless battery drainer.<br> :date: __2020-12-20 23:05:30__

-> We need help to stop those people who have been involved with this issue<br> :date: __2020-12-17 02:29:28__